barathrajkb/Browserium/README.md

     Note: important application files are stored in the folder, Do not delete the folder.
     For better experience store the folder in the C:\ Drive in your System

-1. Download the latest .zip release and unzip it
+1. Download the latest .zip release from the releases tab and unzip it

 2. Unzip and run ``Browserium.exe``